CleanroomMC/Fugue/README.md

 * TFC Medicinal

 ## Note
-Add ! to start of the file name to fix Lag Goggles.
+Add + to start of the file if it's not there.